dotnet/docs-maui/docs/android/emulator/device-manager.md

 ### Snapshot disables WiFi on Android Oreo

-If you have an AVD configured for Android Oreo with simulated Wi-Fi access, restarting the AVD after a snapshot may cause Wi-Fi access to become disabled.
+If you've an AVD configured for Android Oreo with simulated Wi-Fi access, restarting the AVD after a snapshot may cause Wi-Fi access to become disabled.

 To work around this problem,

 01. Select the AVD in the Android Device Manager.

-01. From the additional options menu, click **Reveal in Finder**.
+01. From the **Additional Options** (&hellip;) menu, select **Reveal in Finder**.

 01. Navigate to **snapshots > default_boot**.